mattupstate/angular-pipeline-example/README.md

 4. `make e2e`
 5. `make infra-plan`
 6. `make artifacts-deploy`
+7. `make smoke-test`
-7. `make infra-deploy`
+8. `make infra-deploy`

 ## Execution Contexts

-Docker and Docker Compose are used to manage three primary execution contexts that support the pipeline.
+Docker and Docker Compose are used to manage two primary execution contexts that support the pipeline.
 I've chosen these tools for their relative ubiquity and popularity.
 Additionally, these tools affords one to express an execution context in the form of configuration files that are stored in source control and can be (mostly) deterministically built under the assumption that internet infrastructure that delivers dependencies is reliably maintained and secure.
 The following is a description of each context.

 ### Test Context